anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Front_End_MVC_MIN.png)

 Angular embraces the Model View Controller (MVC) pattern and Object-Oriented Design (OOD) by adopting TypeScript.
-When considering the conceptual layers of Domain-Driven Design, the question arises how to apply these layers to Angular applications?
+When considering the conceptual layers of Domain-Driven Design, the question arises: how to apply these layers to Angular applications?
 This question relates to code organizational structure, communication across layers and demanding services through dependency injection.

 ## Layered Architecture